getgood-nn/Proton.VPN.Native.Host/README.md

-# This is a repo to gather some info about Proton.VPN.Native.Host
+# Introduction

-This content is set to Public for eductationnal purposes, I am not responsible, do whatever.
+This is a repo to gather some info about Proton.VPN.Native.Host This content is set to Public for eductationnal purposes, I am not responsible, do whatever.
-Please not that I am doing this to learn reverse engineering and I am in no way shape or form a professional about this matter, just a student.
+Please note that I am doing this to learn reverse engineering and I am in no way shape or form a professional about this matter, just a student.

 # Overview